 Over the past decade, Congress has appropriated more than $700 million to help license and develop SMR designs, the memo notes.
 But so far, little progress has been made.
 Near-term prospects for SMR deployments hang on NuScale Power, which has plans to supply 12 modules—each rated at 60 MWe—for the Carbon Free Power Project at an Idaho National Laboratory site for potential customer Utah Associated Municipal Power Systems (UAMPS).

 Kempfer noted in an interview with POWER that though NuScale was not eligible for the ARDP, a smaller, 50-MWe module version of NuScale’s design on Aug.
 28 became the first SMR to receive a final safety evaluation report (FSER) from the Nuclear Regulatory Commission (NRC).
 UAMPS now appears to be awaiting a possible $1.4 billion in federal funding from the DOE to put the project on track for first-unit completion by 2029.
-According to the Post Register, the Carbon Free Power Project’s costs have now soared from $3.6 billion in 2017 to an estimated $6.1 billion.

 “Despite this significant taxpayer support, SMRs appear to be facing some of the challenges that have confronted the development of traditional large light water reactors,” the experts at Third Way said.
 “They have run into scheduling delays and cost increases that, while unsurprising in a new and complex technology, have narrowed the gap between SMRs and more advanced designs.
 This means it no longer makes sense to spend the lion’s share of new federal funding on designs that constitute a smaller, modernized version of light water technology.”